getyoti/yoti-php-sdk/README.md

 How to manage users

 7) [AML Integration](#aml-integration) -
-Integrating with Yoti's AML service
+How to integrate with Yoti's AML (Anti Money Laundering) service

 8) [How to run the example](#how-to-run-the-example) -
 How to run the example